yuhengen/TGC9-Proj2-PokeLegends-vue/README.md

 - Access to a Pokédex to view the entire list of Pokémon
 - Auto save and load the game to and from MongoDB database
 - Ease of navigation with Bootstrap Navbar
-- Mobile responsiveness
+- Mobile responsiveness (Website)
 ```
 ## Features to Implement in Future
 ```
+- Adding loading screen to pages that require load time
 - Add function to prompt user confirmation on whether they want to navigate away from the game window
-- Adding loading screen to pages that require load time
+- Mobile responsiveness (Game)
 - Add function to allow users to update profile
 - Privacy Policy page (When necessary)
 ```